-- Children maintained or increased their weight and improved overall health. - Dependence of the second representation of th - □ Breast-feeding women increased their production of milk.
+- □ Children maintained or increased their weight and improved overall health. - Pregnant women recovered from anemia and had babies with higher birth weights. - □ Breast-feeding women increased their production of milk.

 The following graphs show RDA values of major nutrients in dosages suggested by this test: